Understanding the complete fax machine history means a lot more than simply conducting a quick cleaning of the supply closet.

-While the history of the fax machine is, as you’ll see, quite longer than what most people expect, the core philosophy has remained the same throughout.
-Sending and receiving printed material from one location to another one through electrical or telephone wiring is what all fax machines across history have been designed to do.
+While our history of fax reaches back farther than what most people expect, the core ideas behind faxing have remained consistent throughout the years.
+Sending and receiving printed material from one location to another one through electrical or telephone wiring is what all fax machines have been designed to do.
 The first person to really develop the technology may have been a bit ahead of his time, though, because the actual need for communications at this new breakneck speed was too low to warrant wide adoption of the fax machine.
 But it’s where we’ll begin as we examine the cool history of faxing.

 - May 27, 1843 No, you’re not reading that incorrectly, well over 150 years ago, the Scottish inventor Alexander Bain applied for and was granted British Patent #9745 for his, “Electric Printing Telegraph.”
 This is the first known mention of using electronic signals to read documents and reprint them in alternate locations.
 But, like we mentioned, the business community in London where he tried to sell his new technology saw little need for such a harried and immediate form of communication, so it failed to gain popularity.